Local General Education Requirements for the Associate Degree

 Honors American Ethnic Studies

-Intro to Chicana-o-x Studies3
+Introduction to Chicana-o-x Studies3

 Chicana-o-x History I3

-Asian Pacific American History 33
+Introduction to Asian Pacific American Studies3

 Elementary French I5